Japan defense minister quits amid plunging support for PM

 Abe apologized "to the people from my heart", in comments to reporters carried live on national television after Inada announced her resignation.

-He said Foreign Minister Fumio Kishida would add the defense portfolio to his duties, to eliminate any gap at a time when Japan faces tough security challenges, such as a volatile North Korea.
+He said Foreign Minister Fumio Kishida would add the defense portfolio to his duties, to eliminate any gap at a time when Japan faces tough security challenges, such as from a volatile North Korea.

+"I want to make every effort to maintain a high degree of vigilance and protect the security of the people," Abe said.

-Abe, however, had drawn fire from both ruling and opposition party lawmakers for retaining Inada despite her missteps and perceived incompetence.
+Abe had drawn fire from both ruling and opposition party lawmakers for retaining Inada despite her perceived incompetence.

 "He should have thrown Inada under the bus long ago … doing so on the eve of a cabinet reshuffle only looks like desperation," said Jeffrey Kingston, director of Asian Studies at Temple University Japan.